iviecomarti/DANEELpath/README.md

 You do **NOT** need programming experience to use **DANEELpath**!

- **DANEELpath** name is a reference to the robot **R.Daneel Olivaw**, one of the main characters of **Isaac Asimov** robot series.
-In the books **R.Daneel Olivaw** formulates the Zeroth law of the robotics:

-*A robot may not harm humanity, or, by **INACTION**, allow humanity to come to harm*

 We are aware that not all the users have programming experience, and we do not want this to limit **DANEELpath** use.
 In the *DANEELpath_GUI* folder, you will find a set of groovy scripts that, when run in QuPath, will create a Graphical User Interface to interact.

 Nevertheless, we also want to support users with more experience.
 In the *DANEELpath_Scripts* folder you can find the groovy script version of the tools, with the same parameters as in the GUI, which enables to run the scripts for multiple images in QuPath.

-To facilitate DANEELpath use, we created a YouTube playlist showing the installation  and a demo of all the tools.
+To facilitate **DANEELpath** use, we created a YouTube tutorial showing the installation process.
+Furthermore we provide a series of tutorials showing how to use all the tools